 The Oxford House Network: A Self-Run Structure

 Oxford House is a concept in recovery from drug and alcohol addiction.
-In its simplest form, an Oxford House describes a democratically run, self-supporting and drug free home.
+In its simplest form, an Oxford House describes a democratically run, self-supporting and drug-free home.
 Parallel to this concept lies the organizational structure of Oxford House, Inc. This publicly supported, non-profit 501(c)3 corporation is the umbrella organization which provides the network connecting all Oxford Houses and allocates resources to duplicate the Oxford House concept where needs arise.

-Oxford Houses flourish in metropolitan areas such as New York City and Washington D.C. and thrive in such diverse communities as Hawaii, Washington State, Canada and Australia; but they all abide by the basic criteria.
+Oxford Houses flourish in metropolitan areas such as New York City and Washington D.C. and thrive in such diverse communities as Hawaii, Washington State, Canada, and Australia; but they all abide by the basic criteria.

 The primary mission of the Oxford House World Council is to facilitate adherence to Oxford House Traditions’ concept and system of operations, by providing effective means of communication and mission focus between the various organizational structures of Oxford House as a whole.
-In carrying out its mission the Council always keeps a focus on expansion of the network of individual Oxford Houses, to provide all recovering alcoholics and drug addictions the opportunity to develop comfortable sobriety without relapse.
+In carrying out its mission the Council always keeps a focus on the expansion of the network of individual Oxford Houses, to provide all recovering alcoholics and drug addicts the opportunity to develop comfortable sobriety without relapse.

 The Board of Directors maintains the sole right to Charter, and to revoke the Charter of, individual Oxford Houses and exercises authority over the policies and officers of Oxford House, Inc. In this way, Oxford House, Inc. remains responsive to the needs of the population it serves.